hl2guide/AdGuard-Home-AIO-List/README.md

 ## Usage (BETA)

-- The python script `create_list.py` can be used to generate `aio_blocklist_final.txt` on local machine that has Python.
+- The python script `create_list.py` can be used to generate `aio_blocklist_final.txt` on local machine that has Python
+- I have tested it on Windows 11, howevert it should work fine on other OSs too (as long as you have Python installed)

 1. Download a ZIP of this repo and extract it to a suitable known folder
 2. Create a new empty folder `downloaded_lists` within the `AdGuard-Home-AIO-List-main` folder
 3. Edit `create_list.py` in a text editor and change line 20 to set `CURRENTWORKINGDIRECTORY` to a path where `AdGuard-Home-AIO-List-main` exists (save change)
 4. Run the script `create_list.py` using Python
 5. Once the script finishes add the full path of `aio_blocklist_final.txt` to AdGuard Home's `DNS blocklists` as a `custom list`
-6. To regenerate the list simply run `create_list.py` when desired
+6. To regenerate the list simply run `create_list.py` when desired (as a scheduled task etc)

 # Archived Old Info